DriftwoodPalace/Hodl-Guide/hodl-guide_64_eps-mac.md

 `chmod 700 ~/desktop/eps`

 That should make the file executable.
 Go back to your desktop and double click on the file.
-Electrum Server should now start and import addresses from the master public keys you defined in config.cfg as watch only addresses in your Bitcoin Core node.
+Electrum Server should now start and import addresses from the master public keys you defined in config.ini as watch only addresses in your Bitcoin Core node.
 Wait for the importing to finish.

 ### Troubleshooting 2